Radio hosts suspended for slur against Sikh AG return to air

 WKXW-FM hosts Dennis Malloy and Judi Franco returned to the air Monday after a 10-day suspension.

+Franco called it an "emotional whirlwind" of a week and said she looks forward to moving on.

-Malloy and Franco earlier issued a written apology to Attorney General Gurbir Grewal and the Sikh and East Asian communities, writing they were "deeply sorry" for the pain they caused.
+Malloy and Franco earlier issued an apology to New Jersey Attorney General Gurbir Grewal and the Sikh and Asian communities, writing they were "deeply sorry."

-The longtime hosts of the "Dennis & Judi" show uttered the slur on a show last month while talking about Grewal's directive to prosecutors to temporarily suspend marijuana prosecutions.
+The longtime hosts of the "Dennis & Judi" show uttered the slur last month while talking about Grewal's directive to prosecutors to temporarily suspend marijuana prosecutions.

-Grewal, who wears a turban and full beard, called on Twitter for an end to "small-minded intolerance."
+Grewal, who wears a turban and beard, called on Twitter for an end to "small-minded intolerance."